palaklal/palaklal/README.md

 Hello!
 I am a seasoned developer with over 7 years of experience building software solutions from design, development, through deployment using web technologies, including but not limited to Angular, Node.js, TypeScript/JavaScript, HTML, CSS, and more.

+Feel free to click through my pinned repos to see examples (with screenshots) of my recreational work!

 <!--
 **palaklal/palaklal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.